 If you look around the internet you can find articles like Matt Strassler’s what’s a proton anyway?
 He says the proton isn’t made up of three quarks joined together by three gluons.
 He says that’s a lie, a white lie, but a big one.
 Instead he said there’s “zillions of gluons, antiquarks, and quarks in a proton”, and gives a picture of a whole host of quarks and gluons, all mixed up together like beans in a bag.
 All “rushing around as fast as possible, at nearly the speed of light”.
 You can also find the physorg article physicists zoom in on gluons’ contribution to proton spin.
 It quotes John Lajoie saying this: “the more we zoom in, the more ‘quantum fluctuations’ we can observe”.
 He also says “inside the proton, there’s a sea of quarks and antiquarks and gluons changing and evolving”.
-Here’s a picture from the article, it shows how the quark model has evolved over the years:
+Here’s a picture from the article, it shows how the quark model has changed over the years:

 Image credit PhysOrg